Encinitas, California

-Encinitas (Spanish for "Small Oaks") is a beach city in the North County area of San Diego County, California.
-Located within Southern California, it is approximately 25 mi north of San Diego, between Solana Beach and Carlsbad, and about 95 mi south of Los Angeles.
-As of the 2010 census, the city had a population of 59,518, up from 58,014 at the 2000 census.
+Encinitas is a beach city in the North County area of San Diego County, California, United States.
+Located in Southern California, it is approximately 25 mi north of San Diego, between Solana Beach and Carlsbad, and about 95 mi south of Los Angeles.
+As of the 2020 United States census, the city had a population of 62,007, up from 59,518 at the 2010 census.

 History

 The first people to settle in Encinitas were the Kumeyaay.
-Gaspar de Portolá, governor of Baja California, visited the area in 1769 during the Portolá expedition and met residents from the nearby Kumeyaay village of Jeyal or Heyal, near the San Elijo Lagoon.
+Gaspar de Portolá, governor of Baja California, visited the area in 1769 during the Portolá expedition and met residents from the nearby Kumeyaay village of Jeyal (or Heyal), near the San Elijo Lagoon.
 Portolá named the valley Los Encinos for the oak forest along El Camino Real, where there was also a village that was likely known as Hakutl in New Encinitas.

 After Mexican Independence, land was granted to Andrés Ybarra in 1842 to build Rancho Las Encinitas in what is now Olivenhain and New Encinitas, from which Encinitas got its namesake.
 Encinitas is a Spanish name meaning "little oaks".

-The town of Old Encinitas formed in 1881 by Jabez Pitcher.
+The town of Old Encinitas was formed in 1881 by Jabez Pitcher.

 The city was incorporated by 69.3% of the voters in 1986 from the communities of historic Encinitas, New Encinitas (Village Park, etc.), Leucadia, Cardiff-by-the-Sea, and Olivenhain.
-The communities retain their identities and distinctive flavors.

 Geography

-Encinitas lies on rugged coastal terrace.
+Encinitas lies on a rugged coastal terrace.
 The city is bisected by a low-lying coastal ridge that separates New and Old Encinitas.
-In the north of the city, the coast rises in elevation and the land is raised up in the form of many coastal bluffs.
-These cliffs are subject to collapsing on the narrow beach.
+In the north of the city, the coast rises in elevation and the land is raised up in the form of many coastal bluffs, which are subject to collapsing on the narrow beach.
 The city is bounded by Batiquitos Lagoon to the north and San Elijo Lagoon to the south.